WillEastbury/DistributedServices/README.md

 - LockService
 - BusinessRuleService

-- RequestPartitionProxyRoutingService -> Will use YARP to route to remote replicas
+- RequestPartitionProxyRoutingService -> Will use YARP to route to remote replicas for scale out and availability.

-The following business application services will also exist
+The following * business application services * will also exist
 ------------------
 - FormService (Generates HTML Forms for list and interaction with business objects)
 - ReportService (Generates Static HTML Reports)